 The four miles of white, sandy beaches aren't the only reason to ring the trolley bell in St. Pete Beach, voted TripAdvisor's No. 1 Beach in America for 2012.
 Historic Corey Avenue is the place to get your shopping fix.
 You'll find art galleries, restaurants, gift stores and swimwear outlets and the historic Beach Theatre.

-Almost every week there is some sort of craft or art fair or parade happening along Corey Area, including winter wine tastings and gallery walks, sidewalk sales and the popular juried art show held every February.
+Almost every week there is some sort of craft or art fair or parade happening along Corey Avenue, including winter wine tastings and gallery walks, sidewalk sales and the popular juried art show held every February.

 A "must see" at the southern end of St. Pete Beach is the Loews Don CeSar Hotel.
 The opulent pink palace, as the building is known to locals, opened in 1928 after being built for $1.25 million.
 The eight-story building didn't fare well during the Great Depression and eventually became a military hospital and then was vacated for many years before reopening in 1973.

-At the very end of the trolley line is the beach town of Pass-a-Grille, which is a National Historic District.
+At the southern end of the trolley line is the beach town of Pass-a-Grille, which is a National Historic District.
 The town is rumored to have earned its name from Cuban fishermen who camped along the water smoking their fish on grills.
 Traveling by the pass, fishermen could see the fires and took to calling the spot Pass-a-Grille.